 The tourists seem to love the readily available pot.

 We had a gaggle of early-20′s types staying in the room below ours.
 Each morning my wife would sit out on the balcony enjoying the view and inhaling (not by choice) clouds of pot wafting up from the room below.
 They smoked so much, they set off the smoke alarm three times while we were there!

-Ganja in Negril needs some care… though!
+Ganja in Negril at night needs some care… though!

 One night we had dinner in a local eatery, and happened to sit near the deputy superintendent of the Negril Police Department having his supper.
 We struck up a conversation, and during that chat, commented on the drug sellers on the beach.